victorkvarghese/react-native-boilerplate/README.md

 React Native Boilerplate is a starting point for React Native application.
 This project is configured with redux, redux saga and redux persist.
 Latest version of react-navigation (v2.13) with NavigationService.
-Redux Integration deprecated/removed from react-navigation in the latest code.
+Redux Integration removed from react-navigation in the latest code.
+Refer 0.55.4 Branch for old implementation.

 ## Features